Aurora-Engineering/KAST/README.md

 ### Programmatic Input
 </summary>

-The most streamlined version of KAST would be to import it into another file, and run using a packet of values passed explicitly.
+The most streamlined version of KAST would be to import it into another script, and run using a packet of values passed explicitly.
 This still requires some configuration on your part, however.

 ### Config Setup
-You'll need a configuration file; refer to `kast/config/manual_pass_config.ini` as a template for building your own file.
+You'll need a configuration file; refer to `kast/config/exmaple_config.ini` as a template for building your own file.
 Let's look at each of the fields required.

-- `KasterDefinitionsPath` needs to point to a file describing the methods used to perform the data translation, as well as the inputs and outputs of those methods.
-In usable terms, that means a CSV with three columns.

-    - "input": a comma separated list of the names of input variables
-    - "output": a comma separated list of the names of output variables
-    - "method": the name of the Python function used to perform the translation

-- We'll use a simple example: I want to translate the input variable 'pose' to two higher-level output representations, 'posx' and 'posy', and I have a function called 'pose_to_posxy' that performs that translation.
-A file corresponding to this example can be found at `kast/user_inputs/example/example_kaster_definitions.csv`.

-- `KasterMethodsPath` needs to point to a Python file containing all the methods referenced in `KasterDefinitionsPath`.
+- `KasterMethodsPath` needs to point to a Python file containing all the functions to be called during the run.

-    - These functions have a few requirements: they must accept the previously specified input variables as keyword arguments and more crucially, they must **return the output variables in the same order that they are specified in the definitions file**.
-KAST relies on this output ordering to keep track of where to place the results of translation functions.
-In our `pose_to_posxy` example, our translation function takes 'pose' as a keyword argument, and returns a tuple `(posx,posy)`.
+    - These functions are used to generate the information used to translate from low- to high-level data, stored in a format we call Kasters.
+Each Kaster contains information about a specific translation, taking a set of low-level input variables, calling a Python function with those inputs as kwargs, and returning another set of high-level output variables. x
+    - These functions are used to automatically generate Kaster objects by reading inputs, outputs, and function names.
+To avoid overwriting output, use unique names for output variables.
+All functions must return a tuple of output variables, even if only a single entry.
+    - An example definitions file is included at `user_inputs/example_kaster_methods.py`.
+In this simple illustrative case, `pose` and `rpy` are taken as input variables, processed using function `pose_and_rpy_to_posexy`, and three outputs are returned: `(posx, posy, rpy_x)`.

 - `DataType` denotes the source of data used; for the case of programmatic input, this value is simply `live`.
 Internally, this value determines which of the subclasses of DataSource is used in the runtime.

 - `DataFile` is required for other data sources, but not if passing data manually; it can be left as 'none' in your config.

-- `LowLevelHeaders` should be a comma separated list of the headers you plan to pass to the program.
-Data should be passed into KAST in the same order as the headers are listed in this field.
-For our example, say that we are passing the `pose` parameter for three drones.
-Therefore our headers are "pose,pose1,pose2", as listed in the example config.
-These are used to initialize the internal low-level-knowledge and check compatibility with the specified Kasters.

 ### Integration